nicktehrany/membench/README.md

 ## Overview

 This Benchmark was originally created to investigate performance of DAX enabled file systems in persistent memory.
-It comes with two engines, mmap, which measures memory throughput, and mmap_lat, which measures mmap latencies.
+It includes three engines, mmap, which measures memory throughput, mmap_lat, which measures mmap latencies, and mem_lat, which measures memory latencies.

 ## Directory Setup